Click the box to the left to stop & start the audio ~ In Quiet Wait from David Tralle

 books and web pages on Ida B Wells;

 we thank them for educating us and for the pictures!

 Look her up and read, read, read for yourself!

-If you enJOY our calendar & onsite offerings, kindly support our multi-media ministry with a love offering donation processed through PayPal; donations are processed through our non-profit 501C3 partner,
+If you enJOY our onsite offerings, kindly support our multi-media ministry with a love offering donation processed through PayPal; donations can be processed through our non-profit 501C3 partner, Creative Spirit Families!